 - Aren’t pregnant or nursing

-- Don't have underlying diseases such as cataracts or diabetes that can affect surgery or healing
+- Don’t have underlying diseases such as cataracts or diabetes that can affect surgery or the healing process

 - Low risk of long-term complications